We're an affiliate

 Abnormal Compressor Noises and also Compressor Damage

-The compressor reacts negatively when your car AC system is overcharged.
-It will work much harder in its efforts to try to make use of all the coolant that are within the lines.
+The compressor reacts negatively when your car’s AC system is overcharged.
+It will work much harder to try to use all the coolant within the lines.

-This is the way that your AC works – it converts compressed liquid into gas and then revert it back to the liquid state again.
-An overcharged status can’t make the decompression from liquid into gas possible.
+This is the way that your AC works – it converts compressed liquid into a gas and then reverts it to the liquid state again.
+An overcharged status can’t make the decompression from a liquid into gas possible.

-Because of overwork and the car AC struggle to pump the coolant through the lines, there were be a noticeable annoying sound which will be audible from the AC compressor.
+Because of overwork and the car AC struggle to pump the coolant through the lines, there will be a noticeable annoying sound that will be audible from the AC compressor.

-The compressor will be needing excessive power and it’s going to induce noises to emanate from the drive belt as the speed increases.
+The compressor will need excessive power, and it will induce noises to emanate from the drive belt as the speed increases.
 The tension will even result in the belt breaking up.

-If it doesn’t break, it will still need extra power which will make your engine work a little bit harder.
-This is because the belt and the engine are interconnected by certain components to keep them both operating together smoothly with the car AC.
+If it doesn’t break, it will still need extra power, which will make your engine work a little bit harder.
+Specific components interconnect the belt and the engine to keep them operating smoothly with the car AC.

 But if the AC is overcharged, this interconnection that they have will go haywire.